When my girlfriend (now lovely wife) and I first started dating, we'd go on various road trips together.

 There are three membership levels but the pricing will vary based on the area.

-In the Mid-Atlantic region, an AAA membership costs:
+In the Mid-Atlantic region, an AAA membership costs (as of March 2020):

 Prices vary around the country so you'll want to check yours for the most up to date price.